Chris Mueller (soccer)

-Christopher Matthew Mueller (born August 29, 1996) is an American professional soccer player who plays as a winger for Major League Soccer club Chicago Fire and the United States national team.
+Christopher Matthew Mueller (born August 29, 1996) is an American professional soccer player who plays as a winger for Major League Soccer club Chicago Fire.

 Following a collegiate career at the University of Wisconsin–Madison, Mueller was the sixth overall pick of the 2018 MLS SuperDraft, joining Orlando City where he became the club's all-time leading appearance maker during a four-season spell.
-Mueller joined Scottish club Hibernian in January 2022, but left them after four months and returned to the MLS with Chicago Fire.
+Mueller joined Scottish club Hibernian in January 2022, but left them after four months and returned to MLS with Chicago Fire.

 Club career

 Youth and college

 Mueller grew up in Schaumburg, Illinois and played college soccer at the University of Wisconsin from 2014 to 2017, scoring 22 goals in 75 regular season matches.
 In 2016, Mueller was selected to the All-America third-team and the All-Big Ten first team.
 In 2017, Mueller was named Big Ten Offensive Player of the Year, as well as being selected to the All-Big Ten first team and the All-America second-team.